-12 Course Learning Outcomes Knowledge and Understanding 1 Critique and interrogate theoretical frameworks related to sports journalism.
-2 Design and apply methodological research when conducting sports journalism research.
+12 Course Learning Outcomes Knowledge and Understanding 1 Initiate, develop and realise distinctive journalism work relevant to a range of audiences.
+2 Critique and interrogate theoretical frameworks related to journalism.
 3 Analyse and critique creative, editorial and technical processes related to the production of journalism.
-4 Reflect on and challenge socio-cultural, economic, political and regulatory contexts within the sports journalism industry.
-5 Synthesise sports journalism theory and practice knowledge.
-Skills and other attributes 6 Identify and generate ideas that meet professional norms of newsworthiness and topicality, for an identified audience.
-7 Produce sports journalistic artefacts using relevant software and hardware for a range of media platforms within a range of sports journalism genres.
-8 Develop project management, collaborative, and interpersonal skills around the organisation of sports journalism work.
-9 Produce sports journalism that aligns with professional standards and communicates effectively to local, national, or international communities of interest.
-10 Develop skills in research and producing compelling content for multimedia platforms.
+4 Investigate how cultural, economic, political and technological factors shape the journalism industry.
+5 Apply relevant and appropriate ethical, legal and regulatory frameworks relevant to journalistic practice.
+Skills and other Attributes 6 Produce compelling and timely news stories with consideration for topicality and industry metrics.
+7 Produce journalism using relevant software and hardware for a range of media platforms and audiences.
+8 Work productively both individually and collaboratively within newsroom settings.
+9 Select and apply research methods creatively, reflexively and effectively in order to interrogate journalistic practice and industry.
+10 Produce journalism that aligns with professional standards and communicates effectively to local, national, or international communities of interest.

 13 Level Learning Outcomes Upon completion of Level 3/ the Foundation Certificate, you will be able to: 1 Recognise the range of roles that are required in a media production team and the inter- relationship between them.
 2 List appropriate sources of information to support an understanding of relevant theories, ideas and concepts.
 3 Undertake research that supports an understanding of media texts and audiences 4 Use media production skills in order to communicate information in appropriate ways to a predefined audience.

 5 Use a range of academic skills and appropriate behaviours required to be successful as a higher education student and identify areas for improvement.
 Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 1 Develop a range of transition skills to successfully study at university level.
 2 Engage with a range of core theoretical concepts which underpin media production and cultural practices of reception.
-3 Identify and analyse journalism formats and concepts of news values and newsworthiness, 4 Recognise and utilise journalism newsgathering and research methods to create journalism artefacts 5 Reflect critically on your individual performance and learning.
-Upon completion of Level 5 / the Diploma of Higher Education, students will be able to: 1 Research and produce journalism artefacts for audiences using recognised and innovative storytelling approaches 2 Consolidate and develop advanced media production and planning skills to reach a wide range of audiences.
-3 Critically reflect on contemporary challenges, issues and opportunities within journalism and the sports industry 4 Understand and apply legal and ethical considerations to journalistic production 5 Critically engage with and research contemporary issues related to media, culture and society 6 Engage with a range of academic, professional, and personal opportunities related in preparation for working within the journalism and communications industries.
-Upon completion of 60 credits at Level 6 / the Bachelor's Degree, you will be able to: 1 Critique a range of media and cultural concepts and practices and their impact on society

-2 Synthesize advanced creative production and planning skills to develop solutions to problems.
-3 Critically appraise the role that sports journalism plays in supporting and critiquing the sports industry.
-4 Apply professional level knowledge and skills within real world contexts to create distinctive work.
-5 Be industry ready and equipped for pursuing a career in your chosen field.
+3 Explore journalism formats and concepts of news values and newsworthiness.
+4 Recognise and utilise journalism newsgathering and research methods to create journalism artefacts 5 Reflect critically on your individual performance and learning.
+Upon completion of Level 5 / the Diploma of Higher Education, you will be able to: 1 Research and produce journalism artefacts for audiences using recognised and innovative storytelling approaches 2 Consolidate and develop advanced media production and planning skills to reach a wide range of audiences.
+3 Critically reflect on contemporary challenges, issues and opportunities within journalism 4 Understand and apply legal and ethical considerations to journalistic production 5 Critically engage with and research contemporary issues related to media, culture and society 6 Engage with a range of academic, professional, and personal opportunities related in preparation for working within the journalism and communications industries.
+Upon completion of 60 credits at Level 6 / the Bachelor's Degree, you will be able to: 1 Critique a range of media and cultural concepts and practices and their impact on society 2 Synthesize advanced creative production and planning skills to develop solutions to problems.
+3 Apply professional level knowledge and skills within real world contexts to create distinctive work 4 Be industry ready and equipped for pursuing a career in your chosen field